evpl/xteps/README.md

 You can also use utility methods for Allure and Qase - `AllureStepUtils` and `QaseStepUtils`.
 It allows you to change the step name and other step attributes at runtime.

-## Java 8 unreported exception bug
+## JDK 8 unreported exception bug

-You may run into a problem if you use Xteps and Java 8.
+You may run into a problem if you use Xteps and JDK 8.
 The issue is caused by generic exceptions.

 ```java
 stepsChain()